Skip to main content

 Ms. Donna Lloyd

-Upper School Principal
+Lee-Scott Academy Upper School Principal

 Community Service

-In keeping with the principles of the Lee-Scott mission statement, one of the requirements of graduation is the fulfillment of community service either on or off campus.
-Students beginning the summer prior to their 9th grade year, may start earning community service hours.
+In keeping with the principles of the Lee-Scott Academy mission statement, one of the requirements of graduation is the fulfillment of community service either on or off campus.
+Students beginning the summer prior to their 9th Grade year, may start earning community service hours.
 It is recommended that students have a combination of on and off campus community service hours.
-Students entering 9th grade must earn a minimum of 60 community service hours prior to graduation.
-Students enrolling in LSA in these grades will need to complete the following as a requirement of graduation:
+Please see the counselors if there are questions regarding acceptable community service.
+Find all necessary forms to document community service hours at the link below or in the counselor’s offices.

 Dual Enrollment